Executive Certificate - Modules 1 & 2

 21 - 29 March 2019

-Global agendas are influenced by multiple actors, at global and regional levels.
+Advocacy is about influencing agendas.
+Or global agendas are influenced by multiple actors, at global and regional levels.

 Module 2: Tools and Communications Strategies